 Migration to the Cloud is driven largely by the increasing complexity of the business application footprint in most organizations and the challenge of recruiting and retaining in-house expertise to support the various technologies.
-Keeping up with IT standards, from HIPPA to security protocols, is another set of responsibilities companies are increasingly happy to delegate, and large providers like Amazon Web Services make that easy and affordable.
+Keeping up with IT standards, from HIPAA to security protocols, is another set of responsibilities companies are increasingly happy to delegate, and large providers like Amazon Web Services make that easy and affordable.

 The ERP is now the beating heart of an increasingly complex ecosystem of IT business applications

 “The original concept of an ERP was to have a single platform for all your business applications.
 The reality today is that organizations have adopted best of breed products for requirements surrounding budgeting, time entry, expense tracking, or other some customer-facing solution specific to their industry, none of which would necessarily be on the same development platform as their ERP,” says Keith Wayland, Managing Partner of RPI.